 For deep drawers, add a half drawer or a sliding tray as shown.
 This will make use of more space and keep small items separated.
-The tray can be made from a shallow box the length of the drawer and about half the width.
-It can slide from front to back, or from side to side.
+The tray may be made from a shallow box the length of the drawer and about half the width.
+Tray may slide from front to back, or from side to side.
 Glue or nail two small strips of wood or heavy cardboard to the sides of the drawer to support the tray.
-You may want to make dividers for the lower part of the drawer or for the tray, if drawer is wide.
+Dividers may be made for the lower part of the drawer, or for the tray if drawer is wide.

-Bread box
+Bread Box